-In moments of uncertainty and concern, it’s not only about what leaders of organizations do but equally how they do it that matters.
+In moments of uncertainty and concern, it’s not only about what leaders of organisations do but equally how they do it that matters.

 COVID-19 is taking the world by surprise, causing a great deal of uncertainty and raising issues that require thoughtful, people-first responses.
 This newly identified coronavirus was first seen in Wuhan in central China in late December 2019.
 As we enter March 2020, the virus now has a global reach on all continents except Antarctica.
 As the virus spreads, communities, ecosystems, and supply chains are being impacted far beyond China.